gageb3/JobList/README.md

 for a more indepth look of the project head to (insert link)

-What: A web based job application tracker that helps users organize, monitor, and analyze their job search progress in one place.
+What: A web based job application tracker that helps users organize, monitor, and analyze their job search progress in one place. <br>
-Who: Designed for job seekers managing multiple applications, interviews, and follow-ups across different platforms.
+Who: Designed for job seekers managing multiple applications, interviews, and follow-ups across different platforms. <br>
-Value: Simplifies the job hunting process by displaying all job applications that the user has applied for, making the process more organized and optimal for the job searching process.
+Value: Simplifies the job hunting process by displaying all job applications that the user has applied for, making the process more organized and optimal for the job searching process. <br>
 Primary Metric: Reduces average time users spend manually managing job applications by 30%.
 - If a user currently spends 10 hours a week organizing job applications, the app could reduce that to 7 hours a week.